 about

-My work deals with a translation, engaging in issues of place and the connection between human and non-human nature through an examination of memory, myth, and both personal and imagined histories.
+My work, often taking the form of drawing, engages in issues of place and the connection between human and non-human nature through an examination of memory, myth, and both personal and imagined histories.
 Though pictorially I engage with motifs of nature, landscape, the beautiful, and the sublime, I view these themes as the means to metaphorically explore ideas regarding the spaces (and non-spaces) we create for ourselves, the stories we tell and inhabit, the the desire to transcend the boundaries of our bodies and our reason.
-It is this urge and its ultimate failure which lies at the crux of my practice.
+A drawing is an image, but it is also a fact, a stretch of observation fixed to a surface.
+John Berger writes that a drawing is never just an image of a thing, but rather an image of the process of looking at a thing.
+It exists somewhere between me and the world, neither here nor there, both an image and an object.
+In this way a drawing is a kind of translation and translations always result in a loss or slippage.
+Though in that loss there is also the possibility of new insight or understanding.

 for pricing and inquiries please contact